The Memorial to the Abolition of Slavery in Nantes: Pure Emotion

-Annette came from Nigeria on a language immersion trip to improve her French.
+Annette came from Nigeria as part of a language immersion program to improve her French.

-“On Saturday afternoon, we went to Nantes and when we got there, we discovered the Memorial for the Abolition of Slavery.
-I was very moved to discover how people, men, women, children, in short human beings, were treated, in both senses of the word: mistreatment and the slave trade.
+"On Saturday afternoon, we went to Nantes, and when we got there, we discovered the Memorial to the Abolition of Slavery.
+I was deeply moved to learn how people—men, women, children, in short, human beings—were treated, in both senses of the word: mistreatment and the slave trade.

-I knew the story, but I wasn’t aware of what the victims had gone through.
-At the Memorial, I really felt the pain of all those people and the extent of the physical pain, of course, but also and above all the moral pain.
+I knew this history, but I wasn’t aware of what the victims must have felt.
+At the Memorial, I truly felt the suffering of all these people and the extent of their physical pain—of course—but also, and above all, their emotional pain.

 And I think it still affects many people to this day.
-Personally, for example, after reading the texts, I felt these people’s pain, as if it were inside me.
+Personally, for example, after reading the texts, I felt the pain of these people, as if it were inside me.

-It was very moving for me when I read the words of Martin Luther King and also when I read the words of Bob Marley’s song, “Redemption song” and I wanted to sing it.
-It was very moving to do it, I was very happy to do it.
-It was like giving my blood for it with a surge of adrenaline and a great feeling of freedom.”
+It was very moving for me when I read Martin Luther King’s words and also when I read the lyrics to Bob Marley’s song, “Redemption Song,” and I felt like singing it.
+It was very moving to do so; I was very happy to do it.
+It was as if I were giving my blood for it, with a rush of adrenaline and a great sense of freedom."

-A visit to the Memorial is a must for the duty of remembrance and to shed light on the colonial past in a spirit of conciliation.
+A visit to the Memorial is a must for the sake of remembrance and to shed light on the colonial past in a spirit of reconciliation.

-Here’s a link to find out more and organize your own visit: https: //memorial.nantes.fr/
+Here is a link to learn more and plan your own visit: https://memorial.nantes.fr/

 Les Anneaux de la Mémoire